KENS: History

 In 1993, Harte-Hanks acquired what at the time became the second incarnation of KENS radio (1160 AM).
 In September 1997, Harte-Hanks sold its remaining media properties, including the KENS stations, to the E. W. Scripps Company in order to concentrate on the company's direct marketing operations.
 At the same time, Belo Corporation announced that it would trade its controlling stake in the Food Network to Scripps in exchange for the KENS stations.
 The Harte-Hanks/Scripps deal and the transfer of Belo's stake in the Food Network to Scripps were both completed on October 15 of that year.
 At that time, Belo took over the operations of the KENS stations through a time brokerage agreement (TBA).
 Belo completed its purchase of the KENS stations on December 4, 1997.
 The second incarnation of KENS radio was sold to The Walt Disney Company in 2003, which converted the station into a Radio Disney outlet as KRDY (it is now a Catholic talk station owned by Immaculate Heart Media).
 In August 2000, KENS began to manage upstart UPN affiliate KBEJ (channel 2, now MyNetworkTV affiliate KCWX) under a local marketing agreement (LMA).
 The LMA was terminated in April 2010, five months before the station lost its CW affiliation.

 KENS remained closely associated with the Express-News, even though the station and newspaper had been under separate ownership for many years.
 The station shared its main website with the newspaper until the end of 2008, when the news partnership agreement between KENS and the Express-News ended.
 The station launched its own website, Kens5.com, on January 26, 2009.
 The site has been recognized with two Lone Star Emmy Awards for Interactivity and the 2011 and 2015 Regional Edward R. Murrow Award for "Best Large-Market Website."

 On June 13, 2013, the Gannett Company announced that it would acquire Belo's television properties, including KENS, for $1.5 billion.
 The sale received FCC approval on December 20, and was formally completed on December 23, 2013, reuniting KENS with former Harte-Hanks sister stations WFMY and WTLV.
 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 KENS was retained by the latter company, named Tegna.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.